 INSURANCE VALUE: $ 3,000

-Keep this as clear and straight forward if you can.
+Keep this as clear and straightforward as you can.

 This confusion didn't happen with my work because I wrote down both the retail price and wholesale price, but I do know that at least one artist had her work sold at wholesale!
 The artist lost the potential of establishing a new "higher retail price" for her work and the museum expected to pay the artist half the wholesale price.
 Bad news!
 The museum fixed the mistake at their loss.
 What a shame!
 A huge opportunity cost for everyone involved.